Adamisnothere/dataviz-project-template-proposal/README.md

 * Removed erroneous data at the end of the data file (leftover from previous visualization that wasnt removed)
 * Added different aggregation methods and a drop down box to choose (mode, median, average)
 * Cleaned up fonts and added a settings area to the top of the visualization
+* Added comparison mode for 2 different airlines for all rating types
+* Added search bar to search for specific airlines
+* Added ability to select which rating type to use